ivolong/laraBel.js/README.md

 # bMVC.js

-So basic that the only thing I've done so far the the controller.
+So basic that the only thing I've done so far is the controller.

 ## Registering routes